bahrus/be-scoped/README.md

 oTR.beEnhanced.beScoped.scope

+feels kind of clunky.

-However, this doesn't provide a clean way for developers to add their own custom logic as needed into the view model, like they can do with custom elements.
+In addition, this doesn't provide a clean way for developers to add their own custom logic as needed into the view model, like they can do with custom elements.

-So the new approach this enhancement takes, in conjunction with [DSS](https://github.com/bahrus/trans-render/wiki/VIII.--Directed-Scoped-Specifiers-(DSS)#what-do-we-mean-by-hostish), does the following:
+So the new approach this enhancement takes, in conjunction with recent enhancements to the [DSS](https://github.com/bahrus/trans-render/wiki/VIII.--Directed-Scoped-Specifiers-(DSS)#what-do-we-mean-by-hostish), is to do the following:

-We push the standard HTML voculabulary a tad in order to be as transparent as possible what is happening, pushing the boolean itemscope attribute a little beyond it's recognized platform role:
+We push the standard HTML voculabulary a tad in order to be as transparent as possible what is happening, stretching the boolean itemscope attribute a little beyond it's recognized platform role:

 ```JavaScript
 html`